Remembering Madhubala, Bollywood’s Very Own Marilyn Monroe

 (The writer is a film critic, filmmaker, theatre director and weekend painter.)

 (This article is from The Quint’s archives and was first published on February 14, 2016.
-It is being republished to mark Madhubala’s birth anniversary.)
+It is being republished to mark Madhubala’s death anniversary.)